Amy K Kennedy

 - Cylwik, D., & Kennedy, A. K. (2015, March).
 Assessment of Pain Treatment Practices within a Federally Qualified Health Center.
 APhA Annual Meeting.
 San Diego, CA: APhA.

-- Hall-Lipsy, E. A., Hall-Lipsy, E. A., Kennedy, A. K., & Kennedy, A. K. (2015, July 11- 15).
+- Hall-Lipsy, E. A., Kennedy, A. K., Hall-Lipsy, E. A., & Kennedy, A. K. (2015, July 11- 15).
 An interprofessional active learning approach to cultural competency.
 American Association of Colleges of Pharmacy Annual Meeting.
 National Harbor, MD: American Association of Colleges of Pharmacy.

 - Dereen, T., Kent, T., Sanzenbacher, R., Goldstone, L. W., & Kennedy, A. K. (2014, April).
 The prevalence of metabolic syndrome in patients treated with second generation antipsychotics in an outpatient health clinic.
 2014 College of Psychiatric and Neurologic Pharmacists Annual Meeting.
 Phoenix, Arizona.